mnachury/fault-in-our-stars/README.md

 This leads me to give up on the .json extention for a .starPresets which contains one json per preset/per line + the preset name.
 In a normal project I'd have just used Newtonsoft that I probably had already installed anyway.

-Or overly relying on AssetDatabase to ensure a folder exist instead of a simple SystemIO CreateDirectory.
+Another unnecessary thing was overly relying on AssetDatabase to ensure a folder exist instead of a simple SystemIO CreateDirectory.

-Another aspect of the technical challenge is that I was less worried about future-proofing it which helps explain my choice for preset management which is simply using star prefabs in a folder.
+Also, due to it being a technical challenge is that I was less worried about future-proofing it which helps explain my choice for preset management which is simply using star prefabs in a folder.
 This solution ticks all the requirement of the technical challenge but in a real life situation, the tool would probably have evolved to handle more complex preset that would not be saved purely in a star prefab.

 Finally a point I forgot to watch out for is proper commit history.